Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 Showing Attorney proceeds in Box 3 Change to show it in Box 10

-Issuing forms to exempt corporations (non-medical/legal) Check the entity type first, as corporations other than medical or legal ones don’t need 1099-MISC
+Issuing forms to exempt corporations (non-medical/legal) Check the entity type first, some corporate payments still require Form 1099-MISC, including medical and healthcare payments and legal payments

 Typing “0” in unused boxes Leave unused fields blank; entering zeros can cause IRS system rejections